-It is a joy being in a scientific environment that fosters creativity and cross disciplinary collaboration.
 The HNL, led by Nicholas Christaskis, brings together a wonderful group of scientists and students from multiple fields (and walks of life) with a similar commitment to truth and sound science.
+It is a joy to be part of a scientific environment that fosters creativity and cross-disciplinary collaboration.

 My work at the HNL however is two fold.
 Aside from research, I also lead the implementation and dissemination strategies in our “Lab in The Field” projects in Honduras.
 I serve our team in the processes of research design, data collection, implementation, and fostering our international collaborations/alliances.